-Number of Reporting Total Number of Employees Average Output Total Output Value of
+Number of Reporting 1 8 age Output Total Output Value of

-Companies Value per Worker Employees
+Companies per Worker Employees

-12 696 \$ 217,195 \$ 151,167,383
+12 696 \$ 242,765 \$ 168,964,355

-^{} Source: Implan 2012 Montana State Multiplier Model; most recent model available at the time of analysis.
+Source: Implan 2014 Montana State Multiplier Model.

-As of June 30, 2014 companies with Wood Products RLF loans owned land and improvements valued at over \$95 million by the Montana Department of Revenue.
+As of June 30, 2014 companies with Wood Products RLF loans owned land, improvements and business equipment valued at over \$95 million by the Montana Department of Revenue.
 These figures reflect 2013 market valuations for land and improvements from MDOR because 2014 figures were not available at the time this report was compiled.
 Applying the 2014 exemptions and taxable rates to the 2013 land and improvement and 2014 business equipment market values, companies with Wood Products RLF loans owned property with an estimated taxable value of \$1.2 million in 2014.